eo-datascience/nyc-taxi-demand-revenue-forecasting/README.md

 - Most trips cluster around mid-range durations
 - Forecasting provides a forward-looking extension to historical BI analysis

+## Note on Data Availability

+Some raw and intermediate data files used in this project exceed GitHub’s file size limits and are therefore not included in this repository.
+The project structure and analysis logic are fully preserved, and the code can be executed on the original datasets if they are available locally.

 ### Author

 Built by Emmanuel Olusolade
 Focus areas: Data Analytics, Business Intelligence, and Predictive Modeling